Visiting The Ice Festival in Harbin, China

-I’m currently in Harbin, North Eastern China – near the Russian, Mongolian and Japanese borders.
-It’s almost -30 degrees Celsius and the Ice and Snow Festival here is one of the most amazing things I’ve ever seen.
+In North-Eastern China, often referred to as Chinese Siberia, each year they run quite a special event.
+The ice festival in Harbin.
+Near the Russian, Mongolian and North Korean borders.
+I visited it, and it’s almost -30 degrees Celsius yet the Ice and Snow Festival here is one of the most amazing things I’ve ever seen.
 I love a good festival and although it’s painful to admit my ignorance I had never even heard of this one until 5 or 6 months ago, crazy I know!
-Anyway, have a look at the pics below and convince yourself to come, it’s really awesome:
+Visiting the Ice festival in Harbin is one of the ‘coolest’ things I’ve ever done, check out all you need to know about the festival yourself.

 When is the Harbin Ice and Snow Festival?